aryaburke/my-site/src/myths/milkmen.md

 “Weeks?”

 From the distance, loud rattling.
 It grew until the eighteen-wheeler was upon them, screeching to a stop in the road.
 Its engine stayed growling.
 The huge decal on the side was a cow splashing in an ocean of milk.
-The whole cargo bay was made to look like the ocean of milk, and the cow’s alarm showed clearly in its wide eyes and spread hooves.
-HEIFER, it read.
-HEIFER MILK.
+The whole cargo bay was made to look like the ocean of milk, and the cow’s alarm showed clearly in its wide eyes and spread hooves. *HEIFER*, it read. *HEIFER MILK*.
 Psion’s eyes locked with Jeremy’s, and he leaned his head at the truck.
 Jeremy grabbed the bag, which contained all of the previous day’s divvied milk powder, and walked towards the back of the truck.

 Inside was a hulking arachnid, webbed to the walls with thick ropes that trapped its bulk.
 Its front two legs tapped up and down the walls, seeking.
 Its eyes were clustered, hollow, peering.
 Jeremy threw the bag, and the spider grabbed it, slid it back into the darkness of the storage chamber.
 It put its point on a piece of paper and slid it to Jeremy, chittering.
 Jeremy understood none of its sounds.
 Its head jerked.
 It sounded desperate.